 |

 This is a working Tester which uses an 01A tube.
-The tube settings are listed on the metal plates on each side of the face (Pic 4).
+The tube settings are listed on the metal plates on each side of the case (Pic 4).

 Pictures (use your back button to return to this page):